XoopsDocs/wgteams-tutorial/en/book/2admin_teams.md

 * Left (on the left side)
 * Default (on the top)
 * Right (on the right side)

-#### Weight
-You can define the ranking of the teams on user side, if you use a team list there.

 #### Online
 Define, whether a team should be shown on user side or not.